sitespeedio/browsertime/README.md

 ~~~

 ## Test on your mobile device
 Browsertime supports Chrome on Android: Collecting SpeedIndex, HAR and video!
+This is still really new, let us know if you find any bugs.

 You need to [install adb](https://www.sitespeed.io/documentation/sitespeed.io/mobile-phones/#desktop) and [prepare your phone](https://www.sitespeed.io/documentation/sitespeed.io/mobile-phones/#on-your-phone) before you start.